 IAM references for Cloud SQL

 - Required permissions for common tasks in the Google Cloud console.

 - Required permissions for Cloud SQL Admin API methods.

 - Predefined Cloud SQL IAM roles.

 About IAM Conditions

-Cloud SQL also supports IAM Conditions, which can refine roles and permissions at the level on individual Cloud SQL resources, such as instances within a project.
+Cloud SQL also supports IAM Conditions, which can refine roles and permissions at the level on individual Cloud SQL resources, such as instances and backups within a project.
 You can add a condition as a property of an IAM policy binding to specify a subset of instances that members can access.

 IAM Conditions lets you grant roles based on a variety of attributes.
 For example, you can allow access only at certain dates and times or grant access only to Cloud SQL resources with certain names.